CX-Box/cxbox-doc/docs/widget/fields/field/inlinePickList/inlinePickList.md

         === "Form widget"
             **Works for Form.**
 ## Filtration
 `Filtering` allows you to search data based on criteria.
-For `InlinePickList field` filtering is case-insensitive and retrieves records containing the specified value at any position (similar to SQL ```Like %value%``` ).
+Search uses in operator which compares ids in this case.
+!!! tip
+By default, filtration popup is auto-generated from field-editing popup (e.g. same fields, filters and so on will appear on both widgets).
+Optionally, a separate filtration widget can still be provided.

 ### How does it look?
 === "List widget"
     ![img_filtr_list.png](img_filtr_list.png)